giantswarm/docs/src/content/advanced/gitops/index.md

 - **Apps** managed by FluxCD cannot be edited or uninstalled via the web UI.

-As a signal that a resource is managed through FluxCD, the web UI relies on the resource label TODO.
+As a signal that a resource is managed through FluxCD, the web UI relies on the existence of these two resource labels:

+- `kustomize.toolkit.fluxcd.io/name`
+- `kustomize.toolkit.fluxcd.io/namespace`

 ## Access control for organizations